Rikonardo/TopBar/README.md

 You can create your own TopBar widgets by developing an extension

-- The widget class must be public public and implement the "TopBar.iWidgetBase" interface.
+- The widget class must be public and implement the "TopBar.iWidgetBase" interface.
 - In addition, the widget class must contain a constructor that takes a settings object of type "dynamic" as an argument.
 - The extension must be a dll .NET class library.
 - Extensions are installed by being located in the `%AppData%/TopBar/extensions` folder